Manojsainaru/toolpickr/README.md

 ## The Problem

 LLMs have a limited context window.
-When you have 100+ tools, you can't pass all of them in every API call — it's expensive, slow, and degrades tool selection accuracy.
+When you have hundreds of tools, you can't pass all of them in every API call.
+It's expensive, slow, and degrades tool selection accuracy.

 ## The Solution